Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

-However, we find that hyperpriors do influence the retrieval's ability to localize features in the spectrum.
-In particular, uniform priors on both amplitude and length scale lead to better constraints on the central wavelength of local kernels.
-For this reason, we adopt uniform priors throughout this work.
+However, we find that hyperprior selection does influence how well the retrieval can constrain information about the correlation in the data.
+In particular, uniform priors on kernel amplitude and length scale may yield narrower posteriors on the location and strength of local correlations, particularly in low-SNR regimes.
+In contrast, log-uniform priors allocate greater density to small values and may lead to broader posteriors centered near negligible kernel contributions.
+This behavior reflects the interplay between the prior volume and the informativeness of the likelihood: when the data only weakly constrain the kernel, the choice of prior becomes non-negligible.
+We adopt uniform priors throughout to more readily detect and quantify non-zero kernel structures, acknowledging that this choice may bias against the null (no-correlation) hypothesis.
 To ensure that our prior ranges do not restrict the inference, we select bounds that encompass any physically plausible contribution to the transmission spectrum.
 For example, we allow kernel amplitudes to vary from zero (no GP contribution) to 10,000~ppm (equivalent to a 1\% transit depth), which is conservatively larger than any expected unknown absorber or contaminant.

-We recommend that future studies carefully assess the influence of hyperprior choices and adopt physically motivated ranges consistent with the observational setup and scientific goals.
+We also find that the kernel amplitude and length scale become partially degenerate in two limiting regimes.
+When the amplitude approaches zero, the kernel contribution vanishes and the likelihood becomes insensitive to the length scale, rendering it unconstrained.
+Conversely, when the length scale becomes smaller than the typical bin spacing of the data ($\sim0.01~\mu$m), the kernel contribution becomes sharply localized, effectively acting as a spike at a single data point.
+In this limit, the kernel can mimic additional white noise, which could introduce redundancy with the noise model and limit its identifiability.